Elite-Kode/elitebgs/README.md

 ## Credits

 For the CMDRs by a CMDR.
 Created by [CMDR Garud](https://forums.frontier.co.uk/member.php/136073-Garud) for an awesome gaming community.
 A great thanks to the developers of [EDDB](https://eddb.io/) without which this project would not have started.
 Special mention for the awesome group I am in, [Knights of Karma](http://knightsofkarma.com/), whose members had to put up with me making no contribution during development.
-And last but not the least, [CMDR Blood Drunk](https://forums.frontier.co.uk/member.php/125031-Blood-Drunk), for making me MEAN and guiding me through all the troubles faced by me at all odd times!
+And last but not least, [CMDR Blood Drunk](https://forums.frontier.co.uk/member.php/125031-Blood-Drunk), for making me MEAN and guiding me through all the troubles faced by me at all odd times!

 ## License